hpoleselo/rviz-python-basics/README.md

 # rviz-python-basics
-Repository to provide out-of-the-box examples to work with RVIZ and Python.
+Repository to provide out-of-the-box examples to work with RViz and Python.